 Clean away any crusts that are present on the eyelids, particularly around the roots of the lashes, using fresh cotton buds dipped in cooled boiled water or diluted Bicarbonate of Soda.
 Dilute a quarter teaspoon of Bicarbonate of Soda with half a cup of freshly cooled and boiled water.
 Prepare a fresh solution each day.
-If this is not suitable for you, there are also commercially available lid wipes, foams and solutions which are effective and are easy to use.
+If this is not suitable for you, there are also commercially available lid wipes, foams and solutions.
 You may be asked to use very dilute baby (non-tearing) shampoo instead.

-The same precautions apply:
+The same precautions apply

-- Do use a bud once only.
+- do use a bud once only,

-- Do not dip a used bud into your solution.
+- do not dip a used bud into your solution,

-- Do not use buds from eye to eye.
+- and do not use buds from eye to eye.

-Antibiotic tablets / syrup (e.g. Doxycycline, Erythromycin)
+Antibiotic tablets/syrup (e.g. Doxycycline, Erythromycin)

 These are frequently prescribed to reduce bacterial overload and to also reduce inflammation.
 They have effects on the thickened oil gland secretions which are commonly associated with blepharitis.
-Your doctor may ask you to take these for a number of months as they take time to work effectively.
+Your doctor may ask you to take these for a number of months.
 Please discuss any history of allergies with your doctor.